-Total Franchises increased by 47% to 2,151 in 2021 from 1,468 in 2020.
-Total Franchises operating increased by 34% to 1,198 in 2021 from 891 in 2020.
+Total Franchises decreased by 1% to 2,125 in 2022 from 2,151 in 2021.
+Total Franchises operating increased by 18% to 1,413 in 2022 from 1,198 in 2021.

 Competition

 The insurance brokerage business is highly competitive, and numerous firms actively compete with us for customers and insurance markets.
 Competition in the insurance business is largely based upon innovation, knowledge, terms and condition of coverage, quality of service and price.
 A number of firms and banks with substantially greater resources and market presence compete with us.